benhaslett/Ben-Haslett/README.md

 - Led the difficult 3 into 1 Active Directory Domain Consolidation
 - Stabilised our IT with a Standard Operating System Windows 10 and Office 365
 - Consolidated 3 former Council Service Desks into one consistent service
-- Implemented IT Service Management Platform
+- Implemented Ivanti IT Service Management Platform
 - Implemented ITIL based best practice for Incident / Service / Change / Problem management
 - Proactively Created a Framework for Robotic Process Automation
+- Created a compelling case to adopt Microsoft Teams as a Unified Communications platform

-## 2016 - 2017 - Northern Beaches Council
+## 2016 - 2017: Northern Beaches Council
 ### Technology Infrastructure Manager
 - Successfully managing a team of 4 through day-to-day IT operations across councils Manly Office and associated remote sites
 - Enhanced Capacity of Existing Council Services